francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/002-Creating_superpositions.rst

 This is the first of the two principles from \
 `the Quantum World <../001-The_IBM_Qu_Experience/002-The_Quantum_World.html>`__ \
-section that we believe needs to become your new intuition and what makes quantum systems different to classical systems.
+section.
+This needs to become your new intuition, as it is what makes quantum systems different to classical systems.